Gretsch1963/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+    Tasks are distributed alternatively between the two listeners
 Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Which worker gets which tasks? depends on which listener is idle or active - as one becomes avaialble, it gets the message and then the next and so forth.

 ## Reference